-Are you following me?-

 ”Yeah, with a bunch of teenagers or empty head models?
 Come on, Adam, it’s the only sort of people I meet here.
 My co-workers are all married or with girlfriends, geeks and boring and with no skills of small talk… It’s a nightmare,” he sighed.

 ”I’m sorry to hear…” Adam started, ”you and Joni are doing good though?”
 He asked with a quiet whisper, hoping to get a positive answer.

 Chris took a sip of his beer before answering. ”We did, we used to.”

 ”Something happened?”
 Adam asked worriedly.

-Again Chris was quiet, took few more sips of his beer taking time before answering, staring blankly ahead, then at his friend.
-“I think he’s meeting someone.”
+Again Chris was quiet, took a few more sips of his beer taking time before answering, staring blankly ahead, then at his friend. ”I think he’s seeing someone.”